 STEP 1: DESIGN YOUR FWIS

-The Foundation: a FWIS is a content-based, three credit-hour seminar that may focus on any academic topic.
+A FWIS is a content-based, three credit-hour seminar that may focus on any academic topic.
 However, writing and communication pedagogy must play a significant role in the assignments and grading.
 Instructors design their own syllabi and assignments based on the FWIS learning objectives.
-Browse descriptions of FWIS courses.
-Optional Credit Towards Major FWIS courses may count toward major requirements at the discretion of individual departments.

 STEP 2: PROPOSE YOUR FWIS